tarapitha/HP48-cardcopy/README.md

 1: 1
 CARDCOPY

-will copy the 128kB memory bank from port 5 to port 1.
+will copy the memory bank from port 5 to port 1.

 2: 1
 1: 7
 CARDCOPY

-will copy the whole 128kB memory bank from port 1 to port 7.
+will copy the whole memory bank from port 1 to port 7.

-**Be aware -> All the data on the destination port will be overwritten with the source image.**
+**Be aware -> All the data on the destination port will be overwritten with the source memory port image.**

 # Requirements
 - Only HP48GX is supported
 - The utility should be run from the System RAM area.
 - All sizes of memory cards are supported, but having 32kB card in one port mandates 32kB card in another port or the copy will not be done.
-- The utility only handles copying, nothing else.
-If you had libraries on the copied port, thenremove one of the cards ASAP after copying, to avoid problems due to having same libraries on more than one port.
+- The utility only handles copying, not resolving the possible system conflicts due to having the same libraries on multiple cards or overwriting the card with attatched libraries.